gtag('config', 'AW-11127524726');

 Identify where emotional load peaks—during shift transitions, post-crisis debriefs, performance reviews—and redesign those touchpoints to support instead of drain.

-“Moments of Care” you can implement immediately
+“Moments of Care” to implement immediately

 Structural interventions like stress buffers, errand support, meal programs, and recovery spaces that reduce burnout without creating more work for stretched teams.